Nafyaz/IUT_slowFourierTransform/README.md

-All Necessary codes for making team notebook of IUT_Ghidorah
+All Necessary codes for making team notebook of IUT_slowFourierTransform